geeeeeeeeek/electronic-wechat/README.md

 **Electronic WeChat v.s.
 Linux WeChat**

-- Well, you actually don't have a choice.​
+- Well, you don't actually have a choice.

 ## How To Use